Nutlope/pdftochat/README.md

 ## Future tasks

 - [ ] Change Clerk to be production mode
-- [ ] Clean up all unused dependencies + images + weird Next.js config stuff + try upgrading to Next.js 14
+- [ ] Upgrade to Next.js 14 and fix any issues with that
 - [ ] Explore best practices for scrolling based on other chat apps like chatGPT and implement auto scrolling
 - [ ] Do some prompt engineering for Mixtral to make it as good as possible
 - [ ] Add my own google cloud project to Clerk for it to show 'PDFToChat'